aabbtree77/auth-starter-backend/README.md

 If you plan on changing the database, pay attention to how they handle the time zones and TypeScript's Date.Now(). `src/utils/sessionhelper.ts` appends `Z` to enforce the UTC when extracting the session expiry from the session table.
 Without such care, storing and reading may not result in the same value, and with the use of Date.Now() one can easily get some weird bugs where everything works only for longer session expiration times.

-In my case, I am 3 hours behind UTC, and could not see any problems when setting a session expiry to 5 hours at first.
+In my case, I am 3 hours ahead of the UTC, and could not see any problems when setting a session expiry to 5 hours, at first.
 It turned out that the program had a bug as it would subtract 3 hours from `session.expiresAt` due to UTC not enforced, killing a session instantly for the TTL values smaller or equal to 3 hours.
-ChatGPT 4e had no clue about it, suggested monitoring everything.

 # Security

-This is bare-bones minimal authentication, use it at your own risk.
+This is a bare-bones minimal authentication, use it at your own risk.

 Notice that there is no `.env` inside `.gitignore`.
 You may need to change that.

-I could not set any cookies at first, but ChatGPT 4e helped to solve the problem.
+I could not set any cookies at first, but ChatGPT 4o helped to solve the problem admirably.

 It involves using Hono CORS middleware with the frontend URL and `credentials: true`: